wp-plugins/bepro-listings/readme.txt

 	5. Google Maps api v3.5 - Great for showing listings via a map with no need for API keys.
 	6. Front end Submission  - Allow visitors to post, or lock it to members only, or it submits to you as pending.
 	7. Validations - User Form Submissions are validated using jQuery.
-	8. Search Features - Allow users to search by name, location, or various filterable options.
+	8. Basic Search - Allow users to search by name or location
+	9. Search Filter - Allow users to filter the search results by category, date, price, and several addon options
-	9. Wordpress Integration - Admin/features are familiar and integrate with your existing theme.
+	10. Wordpress Integration - Admin/features are familiar and integrate with your existing theme.
-	10. Hooks & Filters - Developers will love the documentation & ability to easily extend features.
+	11. Hooks & Filters - Developers will love the documentation & ability to easily extend features.
-	11. Shortcodes & Widgets - Several ways to feature the information and engage your visitor.
+	12. Shortcodes - Several ways to feature the information and engage your visitor.
+There are currently 6 base free ones and several available through addons
-	12. Admin Options - Control the ability for users to intereact with features and information.
+	13. Admin Options - Control the ability for users to intereact with features and information.
-	13. Multisite - Now multisite compatible, expand the use of this plugin throughout your network.
+	14. Multisite - Now multisite compatible, expand the use of this plugin throughout your network.
-	14. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins
+	15. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins
+	16. Widgets - Several widgets are available including, recent listings and search filter.
+Just about every content focused addon brings more widgets

-	15. Ajax (NEW) - Search and filter on one page.
+	17. Ajax (NEW) - Search and filter on one page.
 Yes, wow is the correct phrase to use!
+	18. All In One - New shortcode option for ease of use.
+Just one and done.

 = ADD ONS =
 Since version 2.0.0, you can now expand on the features of BePro Listings.
 We have added tons of wordpress hooks and filters to the system.
 Your visitors will love our file viewers, as well as the ability to play audio and video from your website.
 We have also improved how our templates are implemented.
 This provides lots of new ways to customize your listings experinece.
 Current available add-ons include: